the-Jinxist/golang-backend-masterclass/README.md

 Day 27: Created the JWT maker file.
 This file implements our abstract token creator interface.

 Day 28: Learned how to verify tokens with JWT and Paseto.
 Wrote test to account for the way each implementation works

+Day 29: Created a new endpoint for login.
+Applied and interchanged between Paseto and JWT tokem validations